k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 <p>Delta sync.</p>
 </td>
 <td style="width: 316px;">
-<p> Added to Release 6.4.1: </p>
 <p>Valid in the iidFinder in Delta Partition mode when there is no delta will be running in Sync Off mode otherwsie Sync On.</p>
 <p>1.
-If Node A owns Instance 2 and Node B owns Instance 1 and the iidFinder is set to Delta Partition mode.
+If Node A owns Instance 2 and Node B owns Instance 1 and the iidFinder is set to Delta Partition mode.</p>

-1.1 When running on Node A:
+<p>1.1 When running on Node A:set sync delta;</p>

-set sync delta;</p>
 <p>get LU.1;
 Fabric checks if the delta exist in Node B for Instance 1 and if not, runs in Sync Off mode, otherwise in Sync On mode.

 1.2 When running on Node B: